Celtics rally past Warriors with huge fourth quarter to steal Game 1 of NBA Finals: Key takeaways - NewsBreak

 Boston used balanced scoring — five players in double figures and three players with at least 20 points — and overcame a tough shooting night from Jayson Tatum who was 3-for-17 from the field.

-Al Horford had a team-high 26 points, Jaylen Brown added 24 and Derrick White scored 21 off the bench for the Celtics, who are now 8-2 on the road in the 2022 playoffs
+Al Horford had a team-high 26 points, Jaylen Brown added 24 and Derrick White scored 21 off the bench for the Celtics, who are now 8-2 on the road in the 2022 playoffs.
+Golden State lost at home for the first time in this season's playoffs.

 Game 2 is Sunday in San Francisco (8 p.m.
 ET, ABC).